Sports Injury Prevention

 - Use proper footwork to help you avoid injuries to the ankle and the Achilles tendon.

 - Take time to rest.
-Playing any sport for too long without a break will cause your muscles to be overused, which increases the chance of your being injured.
+Playing any sport for too long without a break will cause your muscles to be overused, which increases the chances of your being injured.

 - Ensure proper healing of a previous injury.
 To avoid reinjuring yourself, check with your doctor to make sure that your injury has recovered fully, and you are clear to resume playing.